wp-plugins/remove-category-url/readme.txt

 8. Works with WordPress Multisite.
 9. Redirects old category permalinks to the new ones (301 redirect, good for SEO).

+= Heads up: =

+Read the [FAQ](https://wordpress.org/plugins/remove-category-url/faq/) before use.

+Want to help?
+Use the [support](https://wordpress.org/support/plugin/remove-category-url)

 == Installation ==

 1. Upload `remove-category-url.zip` to the `/wp-content/plugins/` directory